rikumat/NNLite/NNLite/nn/linear.md

 $$ \frac{\partial E}{\partial W_{ij}} = (X^T{\nabla}_{Z}E)_{ij} \ and \ {\nabla}_{W}E = X^T{\nabla}_{Z}E $$

 To be able to calculate this gradient during backward pass, we store the input X as a class attribute.
+The gradient ${\nabla}_{Z}E$ will be provided separately from the subsequent element, whether it be the next layer, activation function, or the loss function.